 - Require a minimum amount of page loads – and therefore energy use – while still helping your visitors to do what they came to do

 And if you’re looking for an example of a low-carbon website?
-You’re already looking at one – the Root Web Design Studio website emits less than 0.1g of CO2 per visit.
+You’re already looking at one – as a sustainable web design agency we like to lead by example and the Root Web Design Studio website generates averages less than 0.1g of CO2 per page.

 What are the benefits of sustainable web design?

 Low-carbon websites are undeniably much better for the environment, but there are a whole host of other benefits that make website optimisation a good business decision too.

 - Show up higher in search engines.
 Google in particular rewards fast-loading websites above their slower counterparts, making it easier for you to reach your audience.

 - Provide a better user experience for your visitors.
 Slow-loading websites are frustrating and can even drive visitors away.
 If you provide a positive experience for your visitors, you’ll increase the chances of them being able to do what they came to your website to do, whether that’s find information, make an enquiry or buy something.

 - Work better on mobile phones.
 If your business serves customers directly, over half your audience is likely to come to your website on a mobile phone.
 Providing a speedy page load for mobile users is essential, especially when signal can be sketchy.

 The amount of carbon produced by a website is directly affected by its page load speed.
 In simple terms, the slower a website is – the longer it takes to load each page – the more work the server has to do, the more energy it uses, and the more carbon it generates.